Jody K. Shevins, ND

 I wish you all a wonderful new year replete with well being, fulfillment, discovery and joy.

-It is painful, even though it is “natural,” to see our beautiful foothills in flames.
+October 2010 Facing the Fire It is painful, even though it is “natural,” to see our beautiful foothills in flames.
 For all of us living in and along the Front Range here, we see the clouds of smoke moving in different directions with the winds.
 I am writing to you this morning as a reminder: even if the darker parts of the clouds are not right over your area, the particulates are everywhere in the air right now.

 Of course people with cardiovascular disease, asthma, or vulnerability to sinus or bronchial infections should be especially cautious.
 There are a number of things to be done to mitigate the effects of the smoke on us.
 But before I list those things, I want to emphasize that it’s not just those of us who suffer from asthma or other infections who need to take some proactive measures.
 Obviously our friends and neighbors who fled the fire and the firefighters and their support teams have had enormous stress and smoke exposure.
 But everyone else in the Front Range needs to take care.